 However, when personal difficulties turn chronic + seemingly unsolvable, conspiracy theories – those that offer a simple explanation, a common enemy and a glimmer of hope – become highly seductive.

-Yet, the problem is that many are inflated by biased personal opinions, heresay, rumour and flimsy evidence.
+Yet, many conspiracy theories are inflated by biased personal opinions, here-say, rumor and flimsy evidence.

 Splitting is whereby the primitive part of our brain breaks complexity down into a black and white solution.

 This = all good.

 You can see it played out and released in football matches, sports and most recently the last US election or UK Brexit vote.

 Unfortunately, the truth is usually much more complex + overwhelming, and global problems less easy to resolve, individually or collectively.

 Conspiracy theories unite people against a common enemy (the ‘all bad’).
 They give people a sense of belonging, purpose, identity and psychological relief.